travisj/swapbot-blog/_posts/2016-06-26-writing-with-fountain-pens.markdown

 For example, my handwriting has bigger rounded letters and I like writing with at least a medium, or even better, a broad or a stub.
 My husband has really small writing and often writes in small caps so he prefers using an extra fine nib to make his writing look legible.
 To help you on your way, Jetpens has a great [blog post](http://www.jetpens.com/blog/guide-to-fountain-pen-nibs-choosing-a-fountain-pen-nib/pt/760) on choosing the right fountain pen nib.
 It’s a great resource and explains the various nib sizes, functions, and comparisons with brands worldwide.

 {% include img.html src="/images/2016/FPinhand.jpg" description="fountain pen in hand" caption="Pen: Pelikan M250 with an older flexible nib.
-Ink: Akkerman Denneweg groen, written on Tomoe River paper.
+Ink: Akkerman Bezuidenwoud Groen, written on Tomoe River paper.
 A tip: when you want to write on blank paper, put a notebook with lined paper underneath as a guide sheet for straight writing." %}

 In the blogpost, they also talk about pens that are [beginner friendly](http://www.jetpens.com/blog/great-beginner-fountain-pens-that-wont-break-the-bank/pt/862) (and won’t break the bank).
 I started my writing with a Pelikan school pen and a Lamy Safari.
 Other fun beginner pens in my opinion are the Pilot Kaküno, the Kaweco Sport, and the Pilot Metropolitan.
 The Lamy Safari (and Al-star) also has easy [interchangeable nib](https://www.youtube.com/watch?v=aPyKDtpREt4) options, and they come in fun colors and styles.

-{% include img.html src="/images/2016/beginnerfountainpens.jpg" description="beginnerfountainpens" caption="Top to bottom: Pilor Metropolitan (or MR), Kaweco sport skyline mint, Pilot Kaküno and the Lamy Safari (limited edition Dark Lilac)" %}
+{% include img.html src="/images/2016/beginnerfountainpens.jpg" description="beginnerfountainpens" caption="Top to bottom: Pilot Metropolitan (or MR), Kaweco sport skyline mint, Pilot Kaküno and the Lamy Safari (limited edition Dark Lilac)" %}

 What I like most about fountain pens is the fact that there is an [array of ink](https://missthundercat.blogspot.nl/2016/02/inky-goodness-life-of-inkophile.html) available to use!
 Ink comes in cartridges, but you can also get a converter and fill from bottled ink.
 A number of companies, like [Goulet pens](http://www.gouletpens.com/ink-samples/c/21), [Anderson pens](http://www.andersonpens.com/ink-samples-s/1922.htm) (US), [Pure Pens](http://www.purepens.co.uk/acatalog/Ink-Samples.html) (UK) and [Apelboompennen](https://www.appelboom.com/ink-and-refills/others-897/ink-lab) (NL), also sell vials with ink samples so you can try out some fun colors before you decide on getting a whole bottle.